jdi-docs/jdi-light/source/includes/_theory.md

 @UI(".nav-menu [data-role=header][3]")
 ```

 With JDI Light you can use simple and fast CSS-like selectors with the power of XPath locators.
-Now you can search by text or index with CSS-like syntax or even move up the DOM tree.</br>
+Now you can search by text or index with CSS-like syntax or even move up the DOM tree.

 See some examples below:

 XPath: `//div[contains(@class,'btn')]//*[text()='Submit']`</br>